raghubirPrasad/fitpro/CONCEPTS_USED.md

 # OOP Concepts Used in Wellness App

-This document outlines which Object-Oriented Programming concepts from your course are demonstrated in this project.
+This docu ment outlines which Object-Oriented Programming concepts from your course are demonstrated in this project.

 ## 1. Introduction to Object-Oriented Principles and Java Programming ✓